kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/grpc_to_rest/_index.md

 curl $URL/items
 ```

+---

 ## Conclusion

 In this guide we have deployed a gRPC micro-service and created an external REST API that translates to the gRPC API via Gloo.
-This allows you to enjoy the benefits of using gRPC for your microservices while still having a traditional REST API without the need
-to maintain to sets of code.
+This allows you to enjoy the benefits of using gRPC for your microservices while still having a traditional REST API without the need to maintain two sets of code.

+### Next Steps

+Learn more about how Gloo handles [gRPC for web clients]({{% versioned_link_path fromRoot="/guides/traffic_management/listener_configuration/grpc_web/" %}}).
+Gloo can also use a [REST endpoint]({{% versioned_link_path fromRoot="/guides/traffic_management/destination_types/rest_endpoint/" %}}) as an Upstream.
+Our [function discovery guide]({{% versioned_link_path fromRoot="/installation/advanced_configuration/fds_mode/" %}}) covers how to set up the Function Discovery Service (FDS) for a Swagger document or gRPC service.